chemi5t/multinational-retail-data-centralisation/README.md

 # Project Milestones 1 to 4

 Refer to the appendix for a step by step guide of how the project was conducted.
+Here you will find answers to several business questions that required querying the sales_data database using SQLTools/pgAdmin 4.

 ## Milestone summary

 **Outcomes from Milestone 1 (Setting up the environment):** Prerequisites and setup of laptop and GitHub were successful.
 The project can now be saved and tracked for changes via Git and GitHub.
 Visual Studio Code was used for writing the code.

 **Outcomes from Milestone 2 (Extracting and cleaning the data from the data sources):** Milestone 2 continues from Milestone 1.
 The company's current up-to-date data is stored in a database locally titled 'sales_data' in 'pgAdmin 4' so that it is accessed from one centralised location and acts as a single point of reference for sales data.
 Data has been extracted from various sources in JSON, CSV, and PDF formats hosted on different platforms.
 Data was cleaned using pandas and stored in a local PostgreSQL database, pgAdmin 4, using SQLAlchemy.
 Progress was updated to the repository on GitHub, and code reviewed for better maintainability and efficiency.